The Self in Crisis: The Reconstruction of Self in Iqbal’s Wisdom

 The essence of self is acknowledging and upholding truth irrespective of what the truth is.
 For Iqbal, this is the self-governing principle, which gives the man the ability to discover deeper meaning in all dimensions of life and not falling short of moral strength to make firm decisions.
 I became sure of what steps I need to take to begin the self-fixation to stand strong.
 Man’s existence does not mean falling victim to circumstances and destroying oneself.
 Although others’ decisions and actions may affect one’s life, one must remain sure of moral principles that are governed with truth.

 The last two years had been rough.
 My temporary happiness was in fact disguised as my ruin.
 The circumstances and people involved in such conditions for temporary happiness were gone, and I was left with my initial reality that I had stepped away from.
 My initial reality was the truth.
 It was my true happiness that I had to restore.
-To acknowledge this truth, backed by the moral principles that establish factual or what I term as standard rules of truth was what immersed before me.
+To acknowledge this truth, backed by the moral principles that establish factually or what I term as standard rules of truth were what immersed before me.
 The voice of self, “Ahsan, look within,” echoed consistently.
 It was because of Iqbal’s wisdom that I grasped to get up once again.
 Had Iqbal’s wisdom that advocates moral and spiritual awareness not reminded me the factual truths of life that I could not go against, I would have yielded to moral decline.
 The little honor that I wished to preserve would have left me a hollow human being that was striving to no purpose.
 The wisdom of Iqbal is an everlasting reminder that a man’s purpose to gain such awareness of self helps the man push beyond the visible horizons to such an elevated state that the man becomes the co-author of his life who is in synch with his Creator.
 I hold Iqbal’s poetry in my hand and read on for better days to come:

 “Mera Tareeq Ameeri Nahin, Faqeeri Hai